 While we all know that the kiddos are sure to squeal with excitement whenever you mention a trip to one of Singapore’s cool indoor play centres, it can get a bit pricy to keep shelling out for entrance fees (and socks!
 Because who of us EVER remembers to bring them?).
 So sometimes the day calls for some good old fashioned outdoor family fun at a playground!
-Singapore is famous for its cool retro playgrounds, and there are plenty more gems to be found.
-We scouted the island for you, and found 10 of the best heartlands, neighbourhood and HDB play parks in Singapore.
-We even found swings!
+Singapore is famous for its cool retro playgrounds, and there are plenty of gems to be found.
+We scouted the island for you, and found 10 of the best heartlands, neighbourhood and HDB play parks in Singapore…

 1. Dragon Playground

 This landmark in Toa Payoh is a child’s dream (what kid wouldn’t be impressed clambering over an enormous dragon!), and is also one of the few iconic 1970s playgrounds still to be found in Singapore.
 Kids will love climbing over the dragon structure, and the slide in the dragon’s neck is pretty awesome too.
 Extra points for soft landings: the playground is surrounded entirely by sand!

 Dragon Playground, Blk 28 Lorong 6, Toa Payoh, Singapore 310028

 Keeping with the theme of mythical creatures, head to the Sea Monster playground to clamber over a friendly blue sea monster and hide under his long tail.
 Don’t forget to head to the neighbouring pirate ship playground for the kiddos to continue the ocean exploration.
 As well as climbing fun and a slide or two, you will also find a secret treasure map and globe to help the kids really get into high-sea role play and pirate escapades.